-Figure 174 Advanced Application > Multicast > MVR (Stacking mode)
+Figure 206 Advanced Application > Multicast > MVR (Stacking Mode)

-Table 107 Advanced Application > Multicast > MVR
+Table 110 Advanced Application > Multicast > MVR

 LABEL DESCRIPTION Active Select this check box to enable MVR to allow one single multicast VLAN to be shared among different subscriber VLANs on the network.
 Group Name Enter a descriptive name (up to 32 printable ASCII characters) for identification purposes.
 Multicast VLAN ID Enter the VLAN ID (1 to 4094) of the multicast VLAN.
 802.1p Priority Select a priority level (0-7) with which the Switch replaces the priority in outgoing IGMP or MLD control packets (belonging to this multicast VLAN).
 Mode Specify the MVR mode on the Switch.
 Choices are Dynamic and Compatible .
 Select Dynamic to send IGMP reports or MLD messages to all MVR source ports in the multicast VLAN.
 Select Compatible to set the Switch not to send IGMP reports or MLD messages.
-Slot (Stacking mode) This field appears only in stacking mode.
+SLOT This field appears only in stacking mode.
 Click the drop-down list to choose the slot number of the Switch in a stack.
 Port This field displays the port number.
-In stacking mode, the first box field is the slot ID and the second field is the port number.
+In stacking mode, the first number represents the slot ID and the second is the port number.
+Please note that the default stacking ports (the last four ports of your Switch) cannot be configured.
+They are reserved for stacking only.

-Table 107 Advanced Application > Multicast > MVR (continued)
+Table 110 Advanced Application > Multicast > MVR (continued)

 LABEL DESCRIPTION Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
-Use this row first the common settings and then make adjustments on a port-by-port basis.
+Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.
 Source Port Select this option to set this port as the MVR source port that sends and receives multicast traffic.
 All source ports must belong to a single multicast VLAN.
 Receiver Port Select this option to set this port as a receiver port that only receives multicast traffic.
 None Select this option to set the port not to participate in MVR.
 No MVR multicast traffic is sent or received on this port.
-Tagging Select this checkbox if you want the port to tag the VLAN ID in all outgoing frames transmitted Add Click this to create a new entry or to update an existing one.
+Tagging Select this checkbox if you want the port to tag the VLAN ID in all outgoing frames transmitted.
+Add Click this to create a new entry or to update an existing one.
 This saves your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.
 VLAN This field displays the multicast VLAN ID.
 Click on an index number to change the settings.
 Active This field displays whether the multicast group is enabled or not.
 Name This field displays the descriptive name for this setting.
 Mode This field displays the MVR mode.
 Source Port This field displays the source port number(s).
 Receiver Port This field displays the receiver port number(s).
 802.1p This field displays the priority level.
 Select an entry's check box to select a specific entry.
 Otherwise, select the check box in the table heading row to select all entries.
 Delete To delete a multicast VLAN(s), select the rule(s) that you want to remove, then click the Delete button.
 Cancel Click Cancel to clear the check boxes.

-23.6.1 MVR Group Configuration
+25.6.1 MVR Group Configuration